Arslan8/arslan8.github.io/index.md

 I am an assistant professor in the <a target="_blank" href="https://www.eecs.psu.edu/">CSE Departmant</a> at <a target="_blank" href="https://www.psu.edu/">PennState</a>.
+I am also part of the <a target="_blank" href="https://insr.psu.edu/">Institute for Networking and Security Research.</a>.
 I graduated from Purdue University, where i was part of <a target="_blank" href="http://friends.cs.purdue.edu">FRIENDS</a> and <a target="_blank" href="https://pursec.cs.purdue.edu">PurSec</a> labs under the guidance of <a target="_blank" href="https://www.cs.purdue.edu/homes/dxu/">Prof. Dongyan Xu</a> and
                          <a target="_blank" href="https://davejingtian.org/">Prof. Dave (Jing) Tian</a>.
 Other than that I also work closely with <a target="_blank" href="https://antoniobianchi.me/"> Prof. Antonio Bianchi</a>.